JuxGD/FluxDash/README.md

 A Fluxer bot for Geometry Dash lovers!
 Still very much a WIP, contributions are appreciated!

+Unofficial successor to f's GDStats bot (RIP, thanks f my goat)

-FluxDash was made with `fluxer-rs`.
+The bot part of FluxDash was made with `fluxer-rs`.
+The GD part of FluxDash was made with [`gdutils`](https://codeberg.org/JuxGD/gdutils-rs), which I started because of this bot!

+Check for issues, PRs, etc in Codeberg @ https://codeberg.org/JuxGD/FluxDash and in GitHub @ https://github.org/JuxGD/FluxDash

 ## AI, Agents, LLMs